Olivier Chevallier

-Olivier Chevallier (6 February 1949 - 6 April 1980) was a French professional Grand Prix motorcycle road racer.
+Olivier Pierre Albin Chevallier (6 February 1949 - 6 April 1980) was a French professional Grand Prix motorcycle road racer.

 Born in Vendôme, Loir-et-Cher, Chevallier's best year was in 1977 when he finished in sixth place in the 350cc world championship.
 His only Grand Prix victory came at the 1976 350cc Yugoslavian Grand Prix at Opatija.
 He was killed while competing at the Grand Prix of Le Castellet in 1980.
 Chevallier raced motorcycles designed and built by his brother Alain Chevallier, using Yamaha engines.